You’re sure you’ve tried every advanced strategy possible, but your Facebook ads still aren’t driving the results you want. What’s the deal?

 But as you can imagine, that’s not always helpful.
 You might get hundreds of millions of people in your audience when your specific buyer persona is only a tiny fraction of them.

-Facebook allows you to shortcut this discrepancy by selecting people interested in other brands, bloggers, and media outlets.
+Facebook allows you to shortcut this discrepancy by selecting people interested in other brands, bloggers, sub niches, and related media outlets.

 This provides one really major benefit: You can instantly target a specific cross-section of like-minded people that closely align to your buyer persona(s).

-But where should you start if you don’t know many brands or media outlets in the space?
+But where should you start if you don’t know much about the intricacies of a given space?

 Here’s one idea: Go look at who’s already advertising or showing up for top queries related to your products.
 You can run these searches in Google with big, generic phrases and see who else pops up.